Jay Moloney: Personal life

-Moloney was a rising star inside CAA even at a young age, and became the protege of Michael Ovitz, the founder of CAA.
+Moloney was a rising star inside CAA even at a young age, and became the protégé of Michael Ovitz, the founder of CAA.
 He felt abandoned when Ovitz left CAA for Disney.
 His drug and alcohol problem got worse during this time, which was shortly after the death of his alcoholic father, from whom he had been estranged.

 Moloney dated several actresses including Jennifer Grey, Sherilyn Fenn, and Gina Gershon.
 Moloney was described by many as handsome, charming, and affable.

 Death and legacy

-He committed suicide by hanging himself two days after he turned 35 on November 16, 1999.
+He died by suicide by hanging himself two days after he turned 35 on November 16, 1999.
+He was found in his shower by Ben Taylor who had been staying in his guest house.

 Danny Huston played a character inspired by Moloney in Bernard Rose's film Ivans Xtc.

+Shortly after his death, his mother Carole Johnson was diagnosed with Cancer and 9 months after her son’s death she was buried in the same resting place as Jay at Hollywood Forever Cemetery.

+Jay is survived by his two brothers from his fathers first marriage, Sean Moloney and Darren Moloney who both reside in Los Angeles.